 The Statement of Purpose outlines that organisational and management structure of the agency and details lines of accountability.
 Staff had a clear understanding the responsibilities and requirements of their individual job roles.
-Staff could describe the process for obtaining support and guidance including the arrangements for out of hours; those who spoke to the inspector stated that the manager is very approachable and supportive to all staff encouraging ongoing learning and development.
+Staff who spoke to the inspector stated that the manager is very approachable and supportive to all staff encouraging ongoing learning and development.

 The inspector reviewed arrangements in place for ensuring that were required staff are registered with the Northern Ireland Social Care Council (NISCC).
 It was noted that a record is maintained by the agency and the HR department which records registration details and expiry dates.
 The registered manager provided assurances that the organisation has a process in place for monitoring registration status of staff and for ensuring that staff will not be supplied for work if they are not appropriately registered.
-The inspector viewed the NISCC registration records for a number of staff and noted that they were registered appropriately.